Whose Responsibility is Quality Management?

 3. Quality Control

-As part of a Quality Control Project, data is measured to see whether quality indicators are improving or not.
+As part of a Quality Control Project, data is measured to see whether quality indicators are improving.
 The Quality Manager has to develop proper quality control processes.
-For example, if a project was planned to be completed at a specific cost limit of +/- 5%, the cost needs to be analyzed quarterly to understand if it is going out of budget.
-If the cost limit keeps on increasing in each assessment, the Quality manager has to take timely measures to stay within the budget by taking appropriate actions.
+For example, if a project was planned to be completed at a specific cost limit of +/- 5%, it needs to be analyzed quarterly to understand if it is going out of budget.
+If the cost limit increases in each assessment, the Quality manager has to take timely measures to stay within the budget by taking appropriate actions.

 Also Read: Understanding Code Review and its Benefits